 Help is Here

-At Adolescent Growth our clinicians possess a wide array of experience treating and working with an adolescent abusing cocaine.
-We begin by conducting a thorough drug and alcohol assessment.
-This includes a medical examine and meeting with the psychiatrist.
-Most teenagers do not begin drug use with cocaine use; rather they matriculate up to cocaine use following possibly marijuana, alcohol, pills, etc. Often times cocaine may be the drug of choice however there may be other substances the teenager is abusing.
+At Adolescent Growth our clinicians possess a wide array of experience treating and working with adolescents abusing cocaine.
+We begin by conducting a thorough drug and alcohol assessment as well as assessing their current mental and physical health.
+This includes a physical exam performed by a medical doctor and a meeting with our staff psychiatrist.
+Often cocaine is the user’s drug of choice, however there may be other substances the teenager is abusing as well.

 A client is taught coping skills and how to enjoy life without being high.
 Activities such as daily exercise aid the client in “re-teaching” the brain how to produce the natural pleasurable endorphins that accompany exercise.
-Additional weekly activities such as horseback riding, hiking, visits to the museum, miniature golf, bowling, etc. further aid the client in re-discovering himself or herself.
-A teenager is given an opportunity to reestablish family bonds that may have been damaged because of lies and theft associated with supporting drug use.
+Additional weekly activities include hiking, museum visits, trips to the zoo, miniature golf, bowling and more.
+All of these pleasant events help the child rediscover themselves, form bonds with their peers in recovery and learn to love sober living.

-For more information about any of the services we offer, please call for a free consultation.
+For more information about any of the services we offer, please call us for a free consultation.
 We are available 24 hours a day.
-Our kind admissions department staff is here to partner with you during this difficult time.
-And we are committed to helping you and your family.
-Call now 888.948.9998 option 1.
+Our kind and compassionate admissions department staff are here to partner with you during this difficult time.

 We are committed to help you and your family 888-948-9998.